metagentools/graphbin-visualise-wasm-app/README.md

 A **browser-based interactive visualisation tool** for comparing **initial binning results** and **[GraphBin](https://github.com/metagentools/GraphBin)-refined binning results** on assembly graphs.

-This project uses Pyodide (Python compiled to WebAssembly) to run igraph, GraphBin’s visualisation code, and your plotting pipeline entirely in the browser — no backend needed.
+This project uses Pyodide (Python compiled to WebAssembly) to run `igraph`, GraphBin’s graph visualisation code, and the plotting code entirely in the browser — no backend needed.

 ## Live Demo

-Please go to (metagentools.github.io/graphbin-visualise-wasm-app/)[https://metagentools.github.io/graphbin-visualise-wasm-app/] for a live demo hosted on GitHub Pages.
+Please go to [metagentools.github.io/graphbin-visualise-wasm-app/](https://metagentools.github.io/graphbin-visualise-wasm-app/) for a live demo hosted on GitHub Pages.

 ## Features